Omicron unravels travel industry's plans for a comeback

 Joel Haber, a Jerusalem-based guide, said during a typical Hanukkah holiday his calendar would be chock full of food tours through Jerusalem’s colorful Mahane Yehuda market.
 Instead, he has just one tour a day.

-“Tour operators like me are the first to get hit and the last to emerge and are directly prevented from working by a government decision,” Haber said.
+“Tour guides like me are the first to get hit and the last to emerge and are directly prevented from working by a government decision,” Haber said.

 In the West Bank city of Bethlehem, revered by Christians as Jesus’ birthplace, local businesses expected a boost from Christmas tourism.
 The Bethlehem Hotel, one of the largest in the city, has operated at a fraction of capacity for the past 18 months.